aminmomin2/personal-projects/README.md

 ### Goal App API

 A RESTful API that provides endpoints to serve motivational quotes to enhance user experience and personalization.
+Deployed at [personal-projects-nu-five.vercel.app/](https://personal-projects-nu-five.vercel.app/).

 - **Features:**
   - Fetch random quotes using the `/quote` endpoint.
-  - Retrieve all available words via the `all` endpoint.
+  - Retrieve all available words via the `/all` endpoint.
   - Serves static files like documentation or resources from the `./public` directory.
   - CORS enabled for seamless integration with frontend applications.
   - Uses `.env` for flexible and secure configuration (e.g., server port).